Vector Network Coding Based on Subspace Codes Outperforms Scalar Linear Network Coding: Conclusions and problems for Future Research

-\item What is the largest possible gap between the field size in scalar nonlinear network coding and scalar linear network coding?
+\item What is the largest possible gap between the field size in scalar nonlinear network coding and scalar linear network coding for multicast networks?
 This gap is at least the size of the gap between the vector solution and the optimal scalar linear solution.
 However, is it possible to obtain a larger gap between nonlinear and linear scalar network coding?
-Dougherty \emph{et al.}~\cite{DoughertyFreilingZeger-LinearitySolvabilityMulticastNetworks_2004} proved that for any integer $h \geq 3$, there exists a multicast network with $h$ messages that has a binary solution, but does not have a binary linear solution.
-This result implies that there is no vector solution with vectors of length one over $\F_2$.
+Dougherty \emph{et al.}~\cite{DoughertyFreilingZeger-LinearitySolvabilityMulticastNetworks_2004} proved that for any integer $h \geq 3$, there exists a multicast network with $h$ messages that has a binary solution but does not have a binary linear solution.
+This result implies that there is no vector solution with vectors of length one over~$\F_2$.
 Can this result can be generalized to any non-binary alphabet?
 Can it be also generalized to vectors of length greater than one?
 What is the {largest} possible gap in the alphabet size between nonlinear scalar network coding and vector network coding?

-\item For given $h \geq 3$, $\alpha \geq 3$, and $1 \leq \epsilon \leq h-2$, what is the size of the largest code in $\Grassm {ht,\ell t}$ such that any $\alpha$ codewords span a subspace whose dimension is at least $(h-\epsilon)t$?
-This question has an immediate application for $h=3$, $\alpha =3$, and $\epsilon =1$ in constructing networks with three messages is which vector network coding outperforms scalar coding.
+\item For given $h \geq 3$, $\alpha \geq 3$, and $1 \leq \epsilon \leq h-2$, what is the size of the largest code in $\Grassm {ht,\ell t}$ such that any $\alpha$ codewords span a subspace of dimension at least $(h-\epsilon)t$?
+This question has an immediate application for $h=3$, $\alpha =3$, and $\epsilon =1$ in constructing networks with three messages for which vector network coding outperforms scalar coding.
 Also, it is interesting to see the related results in the performance of vector network coding for $h > 3$.
 This is a generalization of the standard coding problem for subspace codes.
-For $\alpha=2$, such a code is a subspace code with minimum subspace distance $2 (h -\ell - \epsilon )$.
+For $\alpha=2$, such a code is a subspace code with minimum subspace distance ${2 (h -\ell - \epsilon )}$.
+This problem was considered recently in~\cite{EtZh18}.

 \end{enumerate}